 Following acceptance of a course for accreditation/re-accreditation CASE will appoint a Lead Accreditor, a Co-accreditor and a Shadow Accreditor.
 The Lead Accreditor will contact the Programme/Course Lead and liaise with them to agree a way to proceed.
-In particular, they will indicate whether a formal meeting/event is required and what form it should take.
-(Please also refer to the CASE Position Statement located in Section 2.4).
+In particular, they will indicate whether a formal event is required and whether it should be in-person or virtual (Please also refer to the CASE Position Statement located in Section 2.4).